Moduli of Tango structures and dormant Miura opers: Pre-Tango structures on a log-curve

 Here, we shall suppose that $u \neq 0$.
 If $h$ is a local section of $\mr{Ker} (\nabla)$ ($\subseteq \mcO_X$), i.e., a local function satisfying the equality $dh = -u h \delta$, then $C_{X/k} (h \cdot \delta) = - u^{-\frac{1}{p}} \cdot C_{X/k} (dh) = - u^{-\frac{1}{p}} \cdot 0 = 0$.
 This implies that $F_{X/k*}(\mr{Ker}(\nabla)) \subseteq \mr{Ker} (C_{X/k})$, that is to say, $\nabla$ forms a pre-Tango structure on $X/k$.
 Next, suppose that $u =0$, i.e., $\nabla = d$.
 Then, $F_{X/k*}(\mr{Ker}(\nabla))$ coincides with $\mcO_{X^{(1)}_k}\cdot \delta$.
 For any nonzero local section $v$ of $\mcO_X$, $C_{X/k} (v^p \cdot \delta) = v \cdot C_{X/k} (\delta) = v\delta \neq 0$.
 Hence, $F_{X/k*}(\mr{Ker}(\nabla)) \nsubseteq \mr{Ker} (C_{X/k})$, and $\nabla$ is not a pre-Tango structure.

-Consequently, we have obtained the fact that {\it the set of pre-Tango structures on $X/k$ is in bijection with the set of $k$-connections $\nabla$ on $\mcO_X$ with vanishing $p$-curvature which is not equal to the universal derivation $d$.} In particular, the number of pre-Tango structures on $X/k$ is exactly $p-1$ ($= \sharp (\mbF_p \setminus \{ 0 \})$). \end{exa}
+Consequently, we have obtained the fact that {\it the set of pre-Tango structures on an ordinary elliptic curve $X/k$ is in bijection with the set of $k$-connections $\nabla$ on $\mcO_X$ with vanishing $p$-curvature which is not equal to the universal derivation $d$.} In particular, the number of pre-Tango structures on $X/k$ is exactly $p-1$ ($= \sharp (\mbF_p \setminus \{ 0 \})$). \end{exa}